Koszulity of a certain dioperad: Koszulity of the dioperad

 \end{lemma} \begin{proof} Note that for $|z|$ large enough, we always have $\varphi(z) \sim z^{k+i_1+\dots+i_k-2}dz^2$.
-The horizontal foliation of a Strebel differential $\varphi$ splits the surface into $(k+i_1+\dots+i_k)$ pieces, each isometric to the upper half plane.
+The horizontal foliation of a Strebel differential $\varphi$ splits the surface into $(k+i_1+\dots+i_k)$ pieces, each isometric to the upper half-plane.
 Since $\gamma$ is a regular leaf of the vertical foliation, it must meet exactly two of those pieces, and in each of those under the isometry it maps to a vertical half-ray going to infinity; the result then follows from studying the vertical foliation of $z^{k+i_1+\dots+i_k-2}dz^2$. \end{proof}

-Knowing the statement of \cref{prop:saddle}, we can say that the equivalence class $C = [\gamma]$ of a cut $\gamma$ is the unordered pair of indices $\{j_1,j_2\}$ to whose rays it is asymptotic. \begin{definition} Given a collection of pairwise distinct equivalence classes $\mathbf{C} = \{C_1,\dots,C_r\}$, we say that a regularized Strebel differential is \emph{cloven} by $\mathbf{C}$ if it has saddle cuts in those equivalence classes. \end{definition} Simply speaking, $(\varphi,\lambda_1,\dots,\lambda_2)$ is cloven by $\mathbf{C}$ when it has vertical leaves going to the correct pair of regions, each of which intersects the critical graph of $\varphi$ at bivalent vertices.
+Knowing the statement of \cref{prop:saddle}, we can say that the equivalence class $C = [\gamma]$ of a cut $\gamma$ is the unordered pair of indices $\{j_1,j_2\}$ to whose rays it is asymptotic. \begin{definition} Given a collection of pairwise distinct equivalence classes $\mathbf{C} = \{C_1,\dots,C_r\}$, we say that a regularized Strebel differential is \emph{cloven} by $\mathbf{C}$ if it has saddle cuts in those equivalence classes. \end{definition} Simply speaking, $(\varphi,\lambda_1,\dots,\lambda_k)$ is cloven by $\mathbf{C}$ when it has vertical leaves going to the correct pair of regions, each of which intersects the critical graph of $\varphi$ at bivalent vertices.
+Therefore, for any $\mathbf{C}$ as above, the subspace